What are hot flashes?

 - Pituitary adenoma

-To diagnose your condition, your doctor or licensed health care practitioner will ask you several questions related to your hot flashes including:
+Your doctor may also ask you several questions related to your hot flashes including:

 - What medications are you taking?